Federated Learning Model Aggregation in Heterogenous Aerial and Space Networks

 \subsection{Variants of Weighted Averaging}

-There have also been studies for weighting model aggregation in FL.
+There have also been studies for weighted model aggregation in FL.
 FedAT \cite{chai2020fedat} used a straggler-aware, weighted aggregation heuristic to steer and balance the training for further accuracy improvement.
 FedAdp \cite{wu2021fast} adopted the weighted averaging method to accelerate the convergence based on the angle between the local gradient and global gradient, which is only suitable for cross-silo situations.
 In \cite{aamer2021entropy}, the authors adopted entropy based on clustering result as the weight for model aggregation, while they require all clients' participation and the entropy information to be uploaded to the central server, which may incur privacy violation problems.

-To achieve better convergence performance in cross-device scenarios, we proposed weighted averaging based on the entropy of label distribution.
-Furthermore, we demonstrate the strong correlation between \textit{projection} of local updates on global updates and entropy, making it possible to perform weighted averaging solely based on the local updates without asking for additional client information.
-We compare the performance of our design with FedAvg \cite{mcmahan2017communication} and FedProx \cite{li2020federated} and their combined approach, proving our algorithm's effectiveness.